Dr. Eve M. Schooler is a Networking and Distributed Systems expert.

 the BodySynth (a wearable, sensor-based instrument).

-Eve is a devoted champion of diversity, equity and inclusion (DEI) in STEM/STEAM, having supported countless organizations throughout her career, including the Grace Hopper Conference, MentorNet, Sally Ride Science, and UPWARD U.N.I.T.E.S.
+Eve is a devoted champion of widening participation in STEM/STEAM, having supported countless organizations throughout her career, including the Grace Hopper Conference, MentorNet, Sally Ride Science, and UPWARD U.N.I.T.E.S.